 - On the day of the procedure, please bring your child’s favourite book, music, or even a small game to play!

-- As a parent, you play a very important role in assisting your child to cope with medical procedures that can be distressing and uncomfortable through a calm approach and reminders to focus on distraction and/or relaxation.
+- As a parent, you play a very important role in helping your child cope with medical procedures.
+Your help in distracting and relaxing your child will help reduce their anxiety and discomfort.